BREAKTEAM/BreakBuild/README.md

 ### BreakBuild Readme

-BreakBuild is a free collection of shell scripts deployment of LEMP (Linux, Nginx, MySQL and PHP) for Centos
+BreakBuild is a free collection (simple & secure) of shell scripts deployment of LEMP (Linux, Nginx, MySQL and PHP) for Centos

 Have you considered upgrading from shared hosting to a VPS or dedicated